NeneWang/docs/docs/posts/journal/sheet.md

 - Allow me this small chapter and I will be yrs for ever.
 - I will not let does what if bother me.
+- it wasnt like that.
+I mean it how cna you improve? next time organize per the course?
+- I just invited some people from `bskt`